stilldavid/userland-book/programs/index.md

 individual sentences.)

-One-liners like these are all well and good when you're staring at a terminal, trying to figure something out - but what about when you've figured it out and you want to repeat it in the future without remembering and typing a giant string of weird characters all over again?
+One-liners like these are all well and good when you're staring at a terminal, trying to figure something out - but what about when you've already figured it out and you want to repeat it in the future?

 It turns out that Bash has you covered.
 Since shell commands are just text, they can live in a text file as easily as they can be typed.